ZZP12/CS7280_Network_Science/M3L06_Centrality_and_Network-core_Metrics_and_Algorithms/M3L06_Centrality_and_Network-core_Metrics_and_Algorithms.md

 ![M3L06_02](imgs/M3L06_02.png)

 where ν is the vector all node centralities.
 This equation, however, is simply the **eigenvector** definition of matrix A: λ is the corresponding eigenvalue for eigenvector ν.
-This is why we refer to this centrality metric as “eigenvector centrality”.
+This is why we refer to this centrality metric as __“eigenvector centrality”__.

 We wish to have non-negative centralities.
 In other words, the eigenvector ν corresponding to eigenvalue λ should consist of non-negative entries.
-It can be shown (using the Perron–Frobenius theorem) that using the largest eigenvalue of A satisfies this requirement.
+It can be shown (using the Perron–Frobenius theorem) that __using the largest eigenvalue of A satisfies this requirement__.

 **The Katz Centrality**
 ![M3L06_Fig03](imgs/M3L06_Fig03.png)